slviajero/tinybasic/examples/14games/README.md

 - Rocket: rocket.bas - the classical lunar lander simulation
 - HighLow: hi-lo.bas - guessing a number between 1 and 100
 - 23Matches: 23match.bas - remove 1, 2, or 3 matches from a pile of 23
-- Number: number guessing game, super simple almost Tinybasic compatible
+- Number: number.bas - number guessing game, super simple almost Tinybasic compatible
-- BuzzWork: create a buzzword bingo winning phrases, from the 70s but still up to date
+- BuzzWork: buzzword.bas - create a buzzword bingo winning phrases, from the 70s but still up to date
-- Guess: a simple number guessing showing many BASIC language features
+- Guess: guess.bas - a simple number guessing showing many BASIC language features
-- Love: draws a square the the message love
+- Love: love.bas - draws a square the the message love
-- Dice: simulate the throwing of two dice
+- Dice: dice.bas - simulate the throwing of two dice
-- Mathdice: add two dice values and see how fast you are
+- Mathdice: mathdice.bas - add two dice values and see how fast you are
-- Hurkle: find the hurkle in a grid
+- Hurkle: hurkle.bas - find the hurkle in a grid
-- RockScissorsPaper: classical games of rock, scissors, and paper
+- RockScissorsPaper: rockscis.bas - classical games of rock, scissors, and paper
-- Craps: Casino game with two dice, real old code, presubably from the 60s
+- Craps: craps.bas - casino game with two dice, real old code, presubably from the 60s
-- Lunar: kinematically realistic lunar lander program, needs float
+- Lunar: lunar.bas - kinematically realistic lunar lander program, needs float
-- Nicomach: guessing a number from the modulo 3, 5, 7
+- Nicomach: nicomach.bas - guessing a number from the modulo 3, 5, 7
-- Chief: small math puzzle
+- Chief: chief.bas - small math puzzle
+- Chemist: chemist.bas - calculate ratios against the stopwatch
+- Letter: letter.bas - guess a letter
+- Name: name.bas - spell your name backward and sorted
+- Change: change.bas - calculates the change of an amount

 ## BASIC language features